 - Stratified sampling

-Random sampling involves the researcher identifying members of the target population, number them and then attempt to draw out the required number of people for their study.
+Random sampling involves the researcher identifying members of the target population, numbering them and then attempting to draw out the required number of people for their study.

 The selection of participants can be done in a randomised way such as drawing out numbers from a hat if the sample size is small or having a computer randomly select the participants if the sample size is large.